aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/_index.md

 Learn how to add visually appealing vertical gradients to PostScript (PS) documents in .NET using Aspose.Page.
 Elevate your document creation with this step-by-step guide.
 ### [Add Vertical Gradient to XPS with Aspose.Page for .NET](./add-vertical-gradient-to-xps/)
 Learn how to enhance XPS documents with vertical gradients using Aspose.Page for .NET.
 Follow our step-by-step guide for seamless integration.

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}
 {{< /blocks/products/pf/main-wrap-class >}}

 {{< blocks/products/products-backtop-button >}}

+## Frequently Asked Questions

+**Q: Can I use these gradient techniques in a commercial application?**
+A: Yes.
+Simply apply a valid Aspose.Page license for production use.

+**Q: Are the gradient APIs the same for PS and XPS?**
+A: The API calls are identical; Aspose.Page abstracts the underlying format, letting you reuse the same code.

+**Q: What if I need more than two colors in a gradient?**
+A: Aspose.Page supports multi‑stop gradients; you can define additional color stops programmatically.

+**Q: Is there a performance impact when adding many gradients?**
+A: Gradients are rendered efficiently, but for very large documents consider batching drawing operations.

+**Q: Where can I find the full API reference?**
+A: The official Aspose.Page for .NET API docs are available on the Aspose website.

+---

+**Last Updated:** 2026-02-23
+**Tested With:** Aspose.Page for .NET latest release
+**Author:** Aspose

+---